Abby Sciuto: Characterization

-Abby's character backstory
+Character backstory

 Sciuto is portrayed as having a happy, normal childhood.
 Her younger brother, Luca, was first mentioned by name in the season-nine episode "Enemy on the Hill".
 He appears in season 10 in a flashback.
 Luca was portrayed by Tyler Ritter in Season 13 NCIS: New Orleans crossover episodes "Sister City (Part I)" and "Sister City (Part II)".
 She also mentioned that she has a niece and that her grandmother was an Olympic swimmer who won a silver medal.
 She has mentioned several uncles, including one named Teddy who owned a bar, one named Horace whom she referred to as Horace "the Haggler" during an episode, and one named Larry who apparently wore knee-high socks and fanny packs.
 Both her parents are deceased, although when they passed is never mentioned.

 Abby is a hearing child adopted by deaf parents and likes her music loud.
 In the episode "Seadog", Gibbs tells Tony that Abby knows how to use sign language because both of her parents were deaf.
 Abby has stated that she dreams of visiting the Galápagos Islands, Dollywood, and Israel before she dies.
 Abby graduated with full honors from Louisiana State University with a triple major in sociology, criminology, and psychology.
 She earned her master's degree from Georgia State University in criminology and forensic science.
 Sciuto's interest in forensics came from living near a wrecking yard and being intrigued by the cause and effect of the wrecks.
-The season nine episode "Enemy on the Hill" revealed that Abby has another brother, Kyle (played by Daniel Louis Rivas), who is her biological brother, as it is revealed that Abby is in fact adopted.
+A season nine episode "Enemy on the Hill," reveals that Abby has another brother, Kyle (played by Daniel L. Rivas), who is her biological brother, as it is revealed that Abby is in fact adopted.